Firefighters are heating up efforts to raise money and break records as the Columbus Firefighter Association's MDA 5k approaches.

-The MDA 5K, which is in its second year, will give citizens a chance to run, walk or jog around the downtown area to benefit locals suffering from muscular dystrophy.
-The race will be held June 29 and costs $35 to register.
+The MDA 5k, which is in its second year, will give citizens a chance to run, walk or jog around the downtown area to benefit locals suffering from muscular dystrophy.
+The race will be held on June 29 and costs $35 to register.

 "We want everyone to come out and support a great cause," Hull said.
 "We've got prizes for those competing and each person who competes is automatically entered into a raffle.
 If you want to be competitive, the race is going to be timed, too."

-Hull said one major program the donations help fund is the MDA'S Camp Walk 'N' Roll summer camp in Rutledge, Ga., held for children affected by muscular dystrophy.
+Hull said one major program the donations help fund is a summer camp held for children affected by MD.

 "The kids are able to be themselves and be around their peers," he said.
 "It's a lot of fun."

 The race will begin in front of Big Dog Running Company at 8 a.m.
 June 29.
-Participants will get T-shirts while supplies last.
-Those interested can register now at Big Dog Running Company or at the Fire Department office in the Public Safety Building, as well as the active.com page.
+The event costs $35 to register and comes with a T-shirt while supplies last.
+Interested participants can register now through the event's page on active.com, at Big Dog Running Company or at the Fire Department office in the Public Safety Building.

 Late registration will be available until about 30 minutes before the race.
 The race is open to citizens of all ages, and competitive age divisions will be offered for those racers looking for a challenge.